riyazdf/dockercon-workshop/seccomp/README.md

 - https://github.com/docker/docker/issues/22252
 - https://github.com/opencontainers/runc/pull/789

-A good way to avoid this issue can be to use the `--security-opt no-new-privileges` flag when starting your container.
+A good way to avoid this issue in Docker 1.12+ can be to use the `--security-opt no-new-privileges` flag when starting your container.
 However, this will also prevent you from gaining privileges through `setuid` binaries.

 #### Truncation

-When writing a seccomp filter, arguments can sometimes be truncated by the operating system after the filter has run.
-This means you need to be careful how you write your filters.
+When writing a seccomp filter, there may be unused or randomly set bits on 32-bit arguments when using a 64-bit operating system after the filter has run.

 > When checking values from args against a blacklist, keep in mind that
 > arguments are often silently truncated before being processed, but